-ACIL's methodology to determine growth rates includes fitting a linear trend line through the historical weather normalised MD data.
-For a number of CPs it appears that the time trend is non-linear or that there is a structural break in the series.
-In previous forecast rounds, Frontier recommended two simple statistical tests to assist in deciding between starting point options:
+ACIL's original methodology to determine growth rates includes fitting a linear trend line through the historical weather normalised MD data.
+However, for a number of CPs it appears that the time trend is non-linear or that there is a structural break in the series.